C*: A Coverage Path Planning Algorithm for Unknown Environments using Rapidly Covering Graphs: C Algorithm

-The objectives of a Rapidly Covering Graph (RCG) are to track the coverage progress, generate adaptive waypoints to produce the coverage trajectory through unexplored regions, and provide escape routes from the dead-ends.
+The objectives of a RCG are to track the coverage progress, generate adaptive waypoints to produce the coverage trajectory through unexplored regions, and provide escape routes from the dead-ends.
 First, we define an RCG as follows.

-\begin{defn}[RCG] An RCG $\mathcal{G}=\left(\mathcal{N},\mathcal{E}\right)$ is defined as a simple, connected, and planar graph, where \begin{itemize} \item $\mathcal{N} = \left\{n_j: j = 1,\ldots|\mathcal{N}|\right\}$ is the node set, such that each node corresponds to a frontier sample and represents a waypoint on the coverage trajectory of the robot, and
+\begin{defn}[\textbf{RCG}] An RCG $\mathcal{G}=\left(\mathcal{N},\mathcal{E}\right)$ is defined as a simple, connected, and planar graph, where \begin{itemize} \item $\mathcal{N} = \left\{n_j: j = 1,\ldots|\mathcal{N}|\right\}$ is the node set, such that each node corresponds to a frontier sample and represents a waypoint on the coverage trajectory of the robot, and

 \item $\mathcal{E}=\left\{e(n_j,n_k): j = 1,\ldots|\mathcal{N}|, k = 1,\ldots|\mathcal{N}|\right\}$ is the edge set, such that each edge connects two nodes and represents a collision-free traversal path for the robot. \end{itemize} \end{defn}